sdziallas/comp55/docs/labs/12-Hash.md

 Let's say we want to create a map that has both.
 How would this be done?
-We could create some long string, but another approach we can do is simply create a different linkage, one in which we'll link a word with another storage mechanism that would allow us to store multiple definitions.
+We could create some long string, but we also merely create a different linkage, one in which we'll link a word with another storage mechanism that would allow us to store multiple definitions.
 The easiest structure you have for that is to use an ```ArrayList```.